 The best leads will always be the ones that are relevant, targeted and have strong potential to close as a sale.
-That’s why technology that can help companies differentiate more and more by factors such as demographics and interests, is what the future of lead generation is all about.
+That’s why technology that can help companies differentiate more and more by factors such as demographics and interests – it’s what the future of lead generation is all about.
 And this is good news for sales teams, as the better qualified a lead can be, the more time they can concentrate on only the hottest, most interested leads.

 Basically, selling is about people and building relationships, which is why in-person events and face-to-face contact remain the number one tactics used by marketers.
 While focusing entirely on digital may not be the answer for every B2B, it certainly deserves some attention, or you risk being left behind.

 Lead Forensics has operated at the forefront of the online lead generation sector for many years, turbocharging the whole process for sellers by helping to identify companies who may potentially be interested, long before they share their contact details.

 Here, we take a closer look at some of the key trends that may be on the horizon and what the future of lead generation technology may be: